NYC Ferry: Fares and amenities

-The fare for a single, one-way trip is $4.00, originally $2.75, the same as on other modes of transportation in New York City such as the subway.
-Bicyclists must pay an additional $1 to board their bikes on ferries.
-Riders can transfer to other ferry routes within the system for free for ninety minutes after the passenger boards the first ferry. though this excludes the fare-free Staten Island Ferry, since it will not be integrated into NYC Ferry.
-In addition, the NYC Ferry system does not provide free transfer to the Metropolitan Transportation Authority's greater mass transit system, nor does it accept MetroCards nor OMNY.
+The fare for a single, one-way trip is $4.50.
+The fare was originally $2.75, the same as on other modes of transportation in New York City such as the subway.
+A $1 surcharge was originally required to bring a bike on the ferry.
+30-day passes were available for $121, while a 30-day pass for cyclists cost $141.
+Riders can transfer to other ferry routes within the system for free for 120 minutes after the passenger boards the first ferry.
+The NYC Ferry system does not provide free transfer to the Metropolitan Transportation Authority's greater mass transit system, nor does it accept MetroCards nor OMNY.
 Ferry tickets can be purchased online, through NYC Ferry's mobile app, or physically at a ticket booth or ticket machine.
-A 30-day pass costs $121, while a 30-day pass for cyclists costs $141.

-Starting September 12, 2022, the fare for a one-way trip will increase to $4.
-The one-way fare for disabled passengers, low-income residents, and passengers over age 65 will be reduced to $1.35.
-In addition, NYC Ferry will introduce a 10-trip ticket costing $27.50; this would effectively keep the price of a ferry fare at $2.75 for regular commuters.
-The $1 cyclist surcharge will be eliminated.
+Starting September 12, 2022, the fare for a one-way trip increased to $4.
+The one-way fare for disabled passengers, low-income residents, and passengers over age 65 was reduced to $1.35.
+In addition, a 10-trip ticket was introduced, costing $27.50; this would effectively keep the price of a ferry fare at $2.75 for regular commuters.
+The $1 bicycle surcharge and 30-day passes were eliminated.
+In September 2024, fares were increased to $29 for a 10-trip ticket, $4.50 for a single-trip ticket, and $1.45 for a reduced-fare ticket.

+In June 2023, NYC Ferry introduced summertime Rockaway Reserve tickets, where riders on the Rockaway route could pay $10 for a reserved seat on a specific Rockaway ferry trip up to two weeks in advance.
+Tickets for Rockaway Reserve seat reservations and Rockaway Rocket express ferries were increased to $12 for 2025.
+As part of a pilot program, in October 2025, NYC Ferry began selling 48-hour unlimited passes for $15.